-Jason Sussman and Kaeli Robinsong worked together to develop their take on the classic Mexi-Cali soup.
+Jason Sussman and Kaeli Robinsong of Tacofino worked together to develop their take on the classic Mexi-Cali soup.
 It gets added heat from ancho chilies, plus satisfying layers of texture with chicken, cheese, avocados and crunchy corn chips.
 It’s a meal in a bowl that will have you craving more.

 Chicken stock (see note)

 Roasted chicken meat, shredded

 Aged white cheddar, grated